.

 Gnosticism.noun,.plural.Gnosticisms

-the doctrines of certain pre-Christian pagan, Jewish and early Christian sects that valued the revealed knowledge of God and of the origin and end of the human race as a means to attain redemption for the spiritual element in human beings and that distinguished the Demiurge from the so-called.unknowable Divine Being
+the doctrines of certain pre-Christian pagan, Jewish and early Christian sects that valued the revealed knowledge of God and of the origin of the human race, that knowledge being a means to attain redemption for the spiritual element in human beings, one's soul connected with the Holy Spirit and that distinguished the Demiurge from the so-called.unknowable Divine Being

 gnostic.adjective